19 Best Things to Do in Fairbanks, Alaska: What to See, Where to Stay and Where to Eat

 After calling the Last Frontier home for several years, these are my top recommendations on the best things to do in Fairbanks, Alaska for first time visitors. #5, #15, #16 are my ultimate favorites.

-My friend, Dawn (she’s an Inupiaq) and I rocking handmade Alaskan Atikluks!
+My friend Dawn (she’s an Inupiaq) and I are rocking handmade Alaskan Atikluks!

 Currency